a20351766/udo.1.4.0/docs/source/blockchain.rst

 (B2B) network might be extremely sensitive about how much information they share.
 For other networks, privacy will not be a top concern.

-Hyperledger Fabric supports networks where privacy (using channels) is a key operational requirement as well as networks that are comparatively open.
+Hyperledger UDO supports networks where privacy (using channels) is a key operational requirement as well as networks that are comparatively open.

 **Consensus**